Contractor Management

 4. Fiverr

 Fiverr lets you browse pre-packaged services that contractors have already listed, rather than posting a job and waiting for applications.
 It is the fastest way to hire for well-defined, smaller-scope tasks.
-The Fiverr Pro tier surfaces manually vetted professionals across design, copywriting, video, development, and more than 500 other categories.
-Fixed pricing eliminates negotiation overhead and prevents scope creep on simpler projects.
+The Pro tier surfaces manually vetted professionals across design, copywriting, video, development, and hundreds of other categories.
+Fixed pricing eliminates negotiation overhead and prevents scope creep.

 Best for: One-off projects with clear deliverables such as logo design, video editing, and content writing.